rajagoli/city-routes/README.md

 * **From above example data**
   - Boston is directly connected to New York which is considered unidirectional from Boston to New York
   - Boston is in directly connected to Philadelphia (Boston -> Newark -> Philadelphia)
-  - In Boston, New York 2 city pair Boston is origin city and New York is the destination city
+  - In Boston, New York city pair Boston is origin city and New York is the destination city
-  - inputCityPairs Map ->
+  - inputCityPairs Map created by code ->
     - Boston(key), New York(value)
     - Philadelphia(key), Newark(value)
     - Newark(key), Boston(value)
     - Trenton(key), Albany(value)
-  - inputCityRoads Map ->
+  - inputCityRoads Map created by code ->
     - Boston=[New York, Newark]
     - New York=[Boston]
     - Newark=[Boston, Philadelphia]